All in the Mind

 It could be said, however, that by designating these products as dispensable their suppression is more readily achieved.
 This observation would only have value if the elusive moments could be shown to have some meaning or significance.
 The essay referred to above expands upon this notion.

-It has occurred to me since writing the essay that while the delivery mechanisms of thought are not well understood, the apparent lack of significance of some mental contents may preclude an analysis of another influential set of phenomena.
+It has occurred to me since writing the essay that while the delivery mechanisms of thought are not well understood, the apparent lack of significance of some mental contents may obstruct an analysis of another influential set of phenomena.

 In the Freudian account unresolved issues can be personified (or ‘ghostified’) but in addition it may be the case that it is not just the content of these issues that animates the ghostly apparitions but the manner of their entry into consciousness.